Skip to main content

 For a resource to be (re-)usable, it first needs to be findable by humans and computers.
 Describing a resource with machine-readable metadata is an essential component in the FAIRification process because it enables automatic discovery of datasets and services (see principles F1-F4), provided that the data repository interacts with web search engines using an open, free, and universally implementable communications protocol.
 To guarantee accessibility, where necessary, the protocol should allow for an authentication or authorisation procedure to grant user-specific access (Principles A1-A2).
 The ‘I’ in FAIR stands for interoperability, which describes the “ability of multiple systems with different hardware and software platforms, data structures, and interfaces to exchange data with minimal loss of content and functionality” (NISO 2004, p.
 2).
 Describing a resource with adequate metadata in a defined schema allows it to be understood by both humans and machines, which is why principle I1 suggests using a formal, accessible, and broadly applicable knowledge representation.
 The last set of principles refers to the reusability of scholarly data.
 The authors of the principles state: “The ultimate goal of FAIR is to optimise the reuse of data.
 To achieve this, metadata and data should be well-described so that they can be replicated and/or combined in different settings” (GO FAIR initiative, 2022).
 Data should therefore be described with a plurality of accurate and relevant attributes (principle R1) to enable the assessment of their usefulness.

 This was only an abridged summary of how rich, structured, and defined metadata supports the FAIR principles.
 The interested reader is recommended to consult the principles in their entirety, also to learn more about how metadata can support proper citation and provenance acknowledgement.
-In next week’s post, we will elaborate on the metadata of the TIGR corpus and how we intend to make them available on SWISSUbase.
+In next week’s post, we will elaborate on the metadata of the TIGR corpus and how we intend to make it available on SWISSUbase.

 Nina Profazi